Contact clerking team

 Information and Media

-In his media practice, David advises and acts in libel, slander, malicious falsehood, breach of confidence/misuse of private of information and data protection matters.
-His clients include private individuals, journalists, MPs, political parties, free speech organisations, central and devolved government departments, corporate bodies, non-governmental organisations (NGOs) and charities.
+In his media practice, David acts in libel, slander, malicious falsehood, breach of confidence/misuse of private of information, contempt of court and data protection matters.
+His clients include journalists, MPs, political parties, free speech organisations, central and devolved government departments, corporate bodies, regulators, NGOs and charities.

 Cases of note: